eprints/datacite/README.md

 Requirements
 -------------

-In order to use the DataCite API the plugin requires the following perl libraries on to of EPrints requirements.
+In order to use the DataCite API the plugin requires the following perl libraries on top of EPrints requirements.

 ```
 use LWP;